YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVGBLDIR, Invalid Global Directory spec: xxxx.
 Continuing with yyyy.

-GDE Information: This indicates that the Global Directory xxxx specified by GTM$GBLDIR / gtmgbldir or by SETGD and the qualifier FILE= is not a valid file-specification.
+GDE Information: This indicates that the Global Directory xxxx specified by GTM$GBLDIR / ydb_gbldir or by SETGD and the qualifier FILE= is not a valid file-specification.

 Action: When this error occurs, GDE uses the default specification of the current process default directory.
 Continue with the default and rename the result after leaving GDE, or change the specification with a SETGD command and the FILE= qualifier.